-Papeteries de Clairefontaine and Conservatoire d'Espaces Naturels de Lorraine (CEN) entered into a management agreement in 2005.
-This agreement relates to the preservation, on the land belonging to the company, of hay meadows inhabited by a butterfly included on the French list of protected insect species: Dusky Large Blue.
+Papeteries de Clairefontaine and Conservatoire Naturels d'Espaces de Lorraine (CEN) entered into a management agreement in 2005. agreement relates the This to preservation, on the land belonging to the company, of hay meadows inhabited by a butterfly included on the French list of protected insect species: Dusky Large Blue.